TheEpiCreator/deepracer-setup-for-wsl2/README.md

 	source /home/YOUR-USERNAME-HERE/deepracer-for-cloud/bin/activate.sh

 to get everything back up and running.
+(Don't worry if you get a "cannot connect" error, just wait a bit and the service will start.)